Simultaneous Estimation and Group Identification for Network Vector Autoregressive Model with Heterogeneous Nodes: Model Estimation

-\begin{assumption} ({\sc Distribution}) Assume that $\ve_{it}$, $1\le i\le N, 1\le t\le T$, are independent identically distributed (i.i.d.) zero-mean sub-Gaussian random variables with a scale factor $0<\sigma<\infty$, that is $E\{\exp(u\ve_{it})\} \le \exp(\sigma^2u^2/2)$ for any $u$.
+\begin{assumption} ({\sc Distribution}) Assume that $\ve_{it}$, $1\le i\le N, 1\le t\le T$, are independent identically distributed (i.i.d.) zero-mean sub-Gaussian random variables with a scale factor $0<\sigma_1<\infty$, that is $E\{\exp(u\ve_{it})\} \le \exp(\sigma_1^2u^2/2)$ for any $u$.
 Assume that $\bz_i$'s are fixed covariates satisfying $\max_{1\le i\le N}\|\bz_i\|_\infty<\infty$. \end{assumption}

-\begin{assumption} Assume that (a) $\max\limits_{1\le g,g'\le G_0}|\beta_{gg'}^0| + \max\limits_{1\le g\le G_0} |\nu_g^0|<1$; (b) there exists a constant $c_0>0$ such that $\min\limits_{g\ne g'\in[G_0]}\big\{|\nu_{g}^0 - \nu_{g'}^0|^2 + \|\bzeta_{g}^0 - \bzeta_{g'}^0\|^2\big\}\ge c_0$. \end{assumption}
+\begin{assumption} Assume that (a) $\max\limits_{1\le g,g'\le G_0}\{|\beta_{gg'}^0| + |\nu_g^0|\}<1$; (b) there exists a constant $c_0>0$ such that $\min\limits_{g\ne g'\in[G_0]}\big\{|\nu_{g}^0 - \nu_{g'}^0|^2 + \|\bzeta_{g}^0 - \bzeta_{g'}^0\|^2\big\}\ge c_0$. \end{assumption}

-\begin{assumption} For any $g,g'\in[G_0]$, define proportions $\pi_{g,N}=\frac{1}{N}\sum_{i=1}^{N}I(g_i^0=g)$ and $ \pi_{gg',N}=\frac{1}{N}\sum_{i=1}^N \frac{1}{n_i}\sum_{j\in\mN_i} {I(g_i^0=g,g_j^0=g')}$.
+\begin{assumption} For any $g,g'\in[G_0]$, define proportions $\pi_{g,N}=N^{-1}\sum_{i=1}^{N}I(g_i^0=g)$ and $ \pi_{gg',N}=N^{-1}\sum_{i=1}^N n_i^{-1}\sum_{j\in\mN_i} {I(g_i^0=g,g_j^0=g')}$.
 Assume that there exist $\pi_g$ and $\pi_{g g'}$ such that $\pi_{g,N}\to\pi_g$ and $\pi_{g g',N} \rightarrow \pi_{g g'}$ as $N\to\infty$, and that there exists a constant $c_{\pi}>0$ such that $\min\limits_{g, g'\in[G_0]}\min\{\pi_g, \pi_{gg'}\}\ge c_{\pi}$. \end{assumption}

 Condition \ref{assum:eps_dist} assumes that the innovations follow a sub-Gaussian distribution, which is commonly used in high dimensional data analysis \citep{wang2013calibrating,lugosi2019sub,fan2021augmented}.
 Condition~\ref{assum:group_sep} (a) is a mild sufficient condition to ensure the stationarity of the vector autoregression model~\eqref{gnar_vec}, which is similar to the stationarity condition of \cite{zhu2017network}.
-Condition~\ref{assum:group_sep} (b) requires that true parameters from different latent groups are sufficiently apart from each other, as similarly required by \cite{su2018identifying} and \cite{liu2020identification}.
-Condition~\ref{assum:prop} assumes that there are sufficiently { number} of nodes in each latent group, which is needed for consistent estimation of $\nu_g$'s and $\bzeta_g$'s.
-It also requires that there are sufficient number of connected { edges} between any two groups to ensure consistent estimation of network effect parameters $\beta_{gg'}^0$ for $g,g'\in[G_0]$.
+Condition~\ref{assum:group_sep} (b) requires that true parameters from different latent groups are sufficiently apart from each other, as similarly required by \cite{liu2020identification}.
+Condition~\ref{assum:prop} assumes that there are sufficiently number of nodes in each latent group, which is needed for consistent estimation of $\nu_g$'s and $\bzeta_g$'s.
+It also {poses assumptions on the network structure, which basically} requires that there are sufficient number of connected edges between any two groups to ensure consistent estimation of network effect parameters $\beta_{gg'}^0$ for $g,g'\in[G_0]$.
+In addition, we provide local convergence result of the proposed numerical algorithm.
+The details are given in Appendix \ref{appen:local_conv}.